-In Part 1 of Anna Frank’s honest and emotional infertility story, we learned about her experiences with IVF and the challenging complications she was faced with along the way, including a devastating pregnancy loss.
+In Part 1 of Anna Frank’s honest and emotional infertility story, we learned about her experiences with IVF and the challenging complications she faced along the way, including a devastating pregnancy loss.

 For someone who is diagnosed as infertile, the path to holding your baby in your arms can be a turbulent one, with many unexpected twists and turns.
 Nobody knows that better than Anna Frank, who shares with us just how all-consuming the process is.

 After suffering two heartbreaking losses, Anna decided to explore the route of surrogacy.
-According to data from the Centers for Disease Control and Prevention, more than 17,000 births took place by surrogate in the United States in 2019, with this figure steadily growing at 15% per year.
+According to data from the Centers for Disease Control and Prevention, more than 17,000 births took place by surrogate in the United States in 2019, steadily growing at 15% per year.

 In the second installment of Anna's infertility story, you’ll learn: